-In fiscal years 2009 through 2013 the Institute experienced significant budget cuts to state appropriations, including cuts to "B" Units such as Georgia Tech Research Institute (GTRI) and Economic Innovation Institute (EII).
-From fiscal years 2009 through 2013, the Institute received budget reductions totaling \$99.7 million, or 35% of the fiscal year 2009 base state funding.
-The Governor's budget guidelines for the Fiscal 2014 Amended Budget and the Fiscal 2015 Budget do not include further reductions.
-Georgia Tech remains cautious and maintains proactive planning efforts to address possible future reductions.
+In fiscal years 2009 through 2013 Georgia Tech experienced significant budget cuts to State Appropriations, including cuts to Resident Instruction, Georgia Tech Research Institute (GTRI), and Enterprise Innovation Institute (EI2).
+For Georgia Tech, "Resident Instruction" includes the core instructional, research, and administrative support activities and excludes GTRI, EI2, and the Auxiliary, or business-like operations.
+From fiscal years 2009 through 2013, Georgia Tech received total budget reductions of \$99.7 million, or 35% of the fiscal year 2009 base state funding.
+The University System of Georgia (USG) and Georgia Tech did not experience any budget reductions in fiscal year 2014, and the fiscal year 2015 Budget did not include reductions.